TAKE 5 logo

 Cons

-There are 8 disclosed lawsuits, 3 government penalties/orders, and 6 cases alleging fraud (all above typical), indicating elevated legal and regulatory exposure that requires careful legal due diligence.
+8 disclosed lawsuits, 3 government penalties/orders, and 6 fraud-related cases are all above typical levels, indicating elevated legal and regulatory friction that warrants deeper review.

 Territory Protection